ukgovdatascience/rap_companion/docs/06-version_control.md

 ## Typical workflow

-When you first start using git it can be difficult to remember all the commonly used commands.
+When you first start using git it can be difficult to remember all the commonly used commands (you might find it useful to keep a list of them in a text editor).

-We give a simple workflow here (assuming you are collaborating on Github and have [set up a repo](https://help.github.com/articles/creating-a-new-repository/) called `my_repo` with the origin and remote set (try to avoid hyphens in names)).
-Remember to remove the comments when copying and pasting into the terminal.
+We give a simple workflow here (assuming you are collaborating on Github with a small team and have [set up a repo](https://help.github.com/articles/creating-a-new-repository/) called `my_repo` with the origin and remote set (try to avoid hyphens in names)).
+Remember to remove the comments (the #) when copying and pasting into the terminal.
 You will also need to give your new feature branch a good name.

-1. Open your terminal.
+1. Open your terminal (command line tool).
 2. Navigate to `my_repo` using `cd`.
 3. Check you are up-to-date: